PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/09a-update-webapi-startup.md

 ### 9a.3 - `ValidateConfiguration()`

-Change the signature of the override of `Startup.ValidateConfiguration()` to the following:
+Change the signature of ANY override of `Startup.ValidateConfiguration()` to:

 ```csharp
 protected override void ValidateConfiguration(IApplicationBuilder app, HostConfiguration hostConfiguration)